SHAKEN/STIR helps reduce spoofed robocalls

 SHAKEN/STIR was developed to meet the requirements of the TRACED Act, which stands for Telephone Robocall Abuse Criminal Enforcement and Deterrence.
 South Dakota Sen. John Thune cosponsored and introduced the bipartisan TRACED Act which passed both houses of Congress in December 2019.

-Golden West Prepares for Deployment
+Golden West prepares for deployment

 At the invitation of the NTCA – The Rural Broadband Association, Law participated in discussions with other carriers and the FCC.
 He represented small companies when reviewing options to accomplish the TRACED Act mandates to ensure all companies could comply.